inukshuk/bibtex-ruby/README.md

 Requirements
 ------------

-* The parser generator [`racc'](http://i.loveruby.net/en/projects/racc/) is required to generate parser.
+* The parser generator [racc](http://i.loveruby.net/en/projects/racc/) is required to generate parser.
-* The `minitest' gem is required to run the tests in older Ruby versions (prior to 1.9).
+* The minitest gem is required to run the tests in older Ruby versions (prior to 1.9).
-* The `json' gem is required on older ruby versions for JSON export.
+* The json gem is required on older ruby versions for JSON export.

 Usage
 -----

 It is very easy to use BibTeX-Ruby.
-You can use the class method `BibTeX::Bibliography.open' to open a '.bib' file.
-Normally, BibTeX-Ruby will discard all content outside of regular BibTeX elements; however, if you wish to include everything, simply add `:include => [:meta_comments]' to your invocation of `BibTeX::Bibliography.open'.
+You can use the class method `BibTeX::Bibliography.open` to open a '.bib' file.
+Normally, BibTeX-Ruby will discard all content outside of regular BibTeX elements; however, if you wish to include everything, simply add `:include => [:meta_comments]` to your invocation of `BibTeX::Bibliography.open`.

 Once BibTeX-Ruby has parsed your '.bib' file, you can easily access individual entries.
-For example, if your bibliography object `bib' contained the following entry:
+For example, if your bibliography object `bib` contained the following entry:

 		@book[pickaxe,
 		  address = [Raleigh, North Carolina],